dheerajshenoy/IMGV/README.md

 The Image Viewer no one asked for.
 Written in C++.

+**NOTE** This is a work in progress.
+I'll add features as I seem fit for this software.

 # Ehh....Why ?

 Why ?
 I never liked any of the image viewers existing for linux, with the exception of nomacs.
 I did not like the super minimal approach of sxiv/nsxiv image viewer, and I did not like the full blown features of heavy image viewer.
 I just want something to open, click, press and it should do what I need it to do.
 This pretty much does the job for me.